Burrito Parrilla Mexicana logo

 Is Burrito Parrilla Mexicana a good franchise to own?

 Whether Burrito Parrilla Mexicana is a good franchise depends on your goals, experience, and local market.
-Key factors from the 2025 FDD: Burrito Parrilla Mexicana operates 11 locations, received a legal risk score of 100/100, a training and support score of 100/100.
-Financial performance data is disclosed in Item 19.
+Key factors from the 2026 FDD: Burrito Parrilla Mexicana operates 11 locations, received a legal risk score of 100/100, a training and support score of 100/100.
+Financial performance data from Item 19 is being compiled.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a Burrito Parrilla Mexicana franchise worth the investment?

 The value of a Burrito Parrilla Mexicana franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $437,000 to $1,178,000.
-Burrito Parrilla Mexicana disclosed average gross sales of $1,662,962 in 2025.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Burrito Parrilla Mexicana franchise?